DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-The path we'll take is as follows:
+The path we'll take goes somethin' like this:

 - UV Mapping within Maya: You can use models of your own - or download the example 3D models provided
 - Exporting these models (with their UV's) for use within Substance Painter